tweag/asterius/docs/building.md

 [`circleci-ghc-bindist`](https://github.com/tweag/asterius/tree/circleci-ghc-bindist)
 branch of the `asterius` repo for the CI scripts to build GHC bindists.
-For now, the scripts are still using the `make`-based build system for better compatability with `stack setup`.
+For now, the scripts are still using the `make`-based build system for better compatibility with `stack setup`.
 The build results are available as CircleCI artifacts, and we include them in the [`stack.yaml`](https://github.com/tweag/asterius/blob/master/stack.yaml) file of `asterius`.